 Device brought to Tennessee high school shuts off cell phones, other electronics

-Flipper Zeros recently got popular on TikTok for pranks like shutting off fast food displays.

 NASHVILLE, Tenn.
-(WSMV) - An item that may be on your child’s Christmas list this year may do more harm than good.
+(WSMV/Gray News) - An item that may be on your child’s Christmas list this year may do more harm than good.

 It is called a Flipper Zero, and at least one Tennessee school has already had an issue with it.